-When I first talked to Seo Kang Joon on the DramaFever Awards Ceremony red carpet, I wasn’t sure he was leading man material.
-Recently debuted with the actor-idol group 5urprise, he was nervous, and had not yet made his mark on drama land.
-His latest drama “Are You Human Too?” proves I can’t always see the future.
+When I first interviewed Seo Kang Joon on the DramaFever Awards Ceremony red carpet, he didn’t strike me as leading man material.
+Recently debuted with the actor-idol group 5urprise, the newbie actor had not yet made his mark on drama land.
+Obviously, I underestimated his abilities.
+Seo’s charismatic acting in the drama “Are You Human Too?” proves I can’t always see the future.

-This romantic sci-fi drama stars Seo as two characters, the ill-tempered chaebol Nam Shin, taken from his loving mother at an early age, and his robot counterpart, who, despite his supposed lack of human emotions, is a better man than the original Nam turned out to be.
+This romantic sci-fi drama stars Seo in a dual role.
+He convincingly plays two characters, the ill-tempered chaebol Nam Shin, taken from his loving mother at an early age, and his robot counterpart, who, despite his supposed lack of human emotions, is a better man than the original Nam turned out to be.

 It’s an entertaining “Prince and the Pauper” fantasy you can’t enjoy unless you’re willing to believe that robots could look that good and be that desirable to hug, but it does ask one important question that many recent robot TV and films scripts pose.
 In a world of quickly developing AI, could robots turn out to be more human than humans?
 Maybe.
 Humans don’t always have the best track record for humane behavior.

 Nam might not have feelings but he knows how important it is to hug someone when they’re crying and to repay friendship with loyalty.
 Most of the humans around him can’t be trusted.
 Even his mom has her ulterior motives and, after lovingly raising him like a human, thinks he’s only second best.